Roehampton: Depiction in fiction, film and television

-Roehampton is an important location within H.G.
-Wells' novel The Sleeper Awakes.
-Roehampton (along with 5 other locations in London; namely Wimbledon Park, Norwood, Blackheath and Shooter's Hill) form a series of rudimentary airports known as "Flying Stages".
-The Flying Stage at Roehampton is the scene for a major battle within the plot.
+Roehampton is an important location in H. G. Wells' novel The Sleeper Awakes.
+Roehampton, along with five other locations in London, including Wimbledon Park, Norwood, Blackheath and Shooter's Hill, form a series of rudimentary airports known as "Flying Stages".
+The Flying Stage at Roehampton is the scene for a major battle in the plot.

 The Alton Estate has featured as a film and television location.
-Fahrenheit 451 (1966) used some of the estate as its backdrop for a bleak dystopian society of the future and Thames Television's film division Euston Films used the Danebury Avenue area of the estate to film the opening scenes of Sweeney 2 (1978), the sequel to the film Sweeney!
+Fahrenheit 451 (1966) used some of the estate as its backdrop for a bleak dystopian society of the future.
+Thames Television's film division Euston Films used the Danebury Avenue area of the estate to film the opening scenes of Sweeney 2 (1978), the sequel to the film Sweeney!
 (1977).

+Busted also filmed parts of their music video for "Thats What I Go To School For" on Danebury Avenue with the Alton Estate in the background.